MaB$\mu$lS-2: high-precision microlensing modelling for the large-scale survey era: The Besan C on Galactic Model

 \subsection{Synthetic catalogue sizes}

 The BGM allows the user to specify the Galactic coordinates of the simulation line of sight, as well as the solid angle in deg$^2$ over which to simulate stars.
 The simulation volume is thus a square based pyramid, with an opening angle equivalent to the square root of the solid angle.
 The size of the solid angle is used to cap the number of stars to fit computational requirements.
 However, we must also ensure that we sample rarer bright stars sufficiently well.
 To this end, for each line of sight, four catalogues were generated, each covering a fixed range of apparent magnitudes shown in Table \ref{table:table1}.
+The magnitude ranges were chosen to sample different portions of the mass functions; high mass, low occurrence stars have much higher weights as source stars, while low mass high occurrence stars dominate the lensing contribution.
 The solid angles of each magnitude interval for each line of sight were calibrated to produce $\sim$ 10,000 stars per catalogue resulting in 40,000 stars in total, per line of sight.
+This total of 40,000 stars was chosen to control the computation time of the simulation code; allowing for constant solid angles per magnitude range results in a drastic and unnecessary increase in computation time along dense lines of sight, namely the Galactic bar, for diminishing returns in error reduction.
 Our microlensing calculations must therefore be appropriately re-scaled to account for these solid angle choices.